K. Seshadri Iyer: Service in the Mysore Kingdom

 In 1868, Seshadri Iyer was appointed Judicial Secretary in the Ashtagram division of the Mysore kingdom.
 He later served as Head Sheristadar of the Court of the Judicial Commissioner, Assistant Commissioner of Mysore, Deputy Commissioner and District Magistrate of Tumkur and District and Sessions Judge of Ashtagram division.

 He obtained his B. L. degree from the University of Madras in 1874.
 From 1881 to 1883, he served as an officer on special duty in Mysore.
-In 1883, when Rangacharlu's period of service came to an end, Seshadri Iyer was appointed Diwan of Mysore.
+In 1883, when Rangacharlu's period of service came to an end, Seshadri Iyer was appointed Dewan of Mysore.

 As Dewan

 Seshadri Iyer succeeded Rangacharlu as Dewan of Mysore in the year 1883 and administered Mysore for a span of eighteen years.
-He remains the longest serving Diwan of the princely state.
+He remains the longest serving Dewan of the princely state.
 He worked to improve the transport, irrigation and mining sectors in the kingdom.
 Seshadri Iyer extended the railway lines in the kingdom by 270 kmThe Kolar gold fields of Karnataka were established during his tenure.
 He constructed the famous Glass House at Lalbagh in 1889 and the Victoria Hospital at Bangalore in the year 1900.